clocasto/PathWizard/readme.md

 ***Note 1***: This module will **not** cache itself in node's `require.cache`.
 This is to enable dynamic updating of `module.parent.filename`, which pathwizard relies upon to find the invoking ('[from](https://nodejs.org/api/path.html#path_path_relative_from_to)') filepath when determining relative paths.

-***Note 2***: This module does *not* work in the browser. pathwizard currently relies upon node's `fs` to gather a list of all the directories in the project folder, so an error will be produced if the filesystem is inaccessible.
+***Note 2***: This module does *not* work in the browser.
+Pathwizard currently relies upon node's `fs` to gather a list of all the directories in the project folder, so an error will be produced if the filesystem is inaccessible.

 #### Table of Contents
   0. [Introduction](#introduction)